mrzahidxy/booking-app-client/README.md

-# 🏨 Booking App - Hotel & Restaurant Reservation Platform
+# 🏨 Gontobbo - Hotel & Restaurant Reservation Platform

-A modern full-stack web application to explore, search, and book hotels and restaurants with ease.
+Gontobbo is a modern full-stack web application to explore, search, and book hotels and restaurants with ease.
 Built with scalability, performance, and usability in mind.

 ---